heyitsmdr/hamud/README.md

 ## Why go through all this trouble just for a MUD?
 I'm doing this for fun.
 Using this type of set up, the MUD could potentially handle hundreds of thousands of simultaneous connections, however, that will never be the case for a MUD.
 I think a big win here is the ability to provide rolling updates without having to restart the monolith server.

+## Local Development
+The best way to run this locally is to use docker containers for the third-party services (Zookeeper, Redis, Mongo).

+Redis:

+    docker run --name hamud-redis -d -P redis